rogeliomarin/Predictions_Weight_of_each_variable_LinearRegression/README.md

 Multiple Lineal Regression

-"With the following Sales Transactional data from the previous year, mention some strategies to increase sales in the Category.
+With the following Transactional data from the previous year, mention some strategies to increase sales in the Category.

-What weight does each variable have on sales?
+What weight does each variable has on the sales?
 Which variables should be given more importance?
-How can we predict sales?"
+How can we predict our sales?
-Please note that the translation has been done to the best of my ability based on the provided text.